 After 1980, this craze seemed to have died out, with only Scooby’s various spin-offs continuing into the Reagan years.
-The rise of other animation trends and fads in the 1980s meant cartoon producers had newer ideas to use for cartoons.
+The rise of other animation trends and fads in the 1980s meant cartoon producers had newer ideas to use.

 These days, Scooby’s still around, as popular as ever.
 There’s also still some shows about kids or teens dealing with mysteries or the supernatural (such as “Gravity Falls”).

 As for the Pussycats, they still appear occasionally in Archie comics.
 A few cartoons in the 80s and 90s featured the adventures of teenage musical groups.
 However, since then there’s been very few cartoons about teenage musical groups.
 Most such shows tend to be live-action instead, as seen on Disney Channel sitcoms (“Hannah Montana,” etc.).